Nationwide Tuning Project for Undergraduate History Programs Launched

 Lumina Foundation is an Indianapolis-based private foundation, which is committed to enrolling and graduating more students from college—especially low-income students, students of color, first-generation students, and adult learners.
 Lumina's goal is to increase the percentage of Americans who hold high-quality degrees and credentials to 60 percent by 2025.
 Lumina pursues this goal in three ways: by identifying and supporting effective practice, through public policy advocacy, and by using communications and convening power to build public will for change.

-Julia Brookins is the Special Projects Coordinator for the AHA.
+Julia Brookins is special projects coordinator for the AHA.